 The device worked by viewing questions through a small window, after which the learner could test themselves.
 Correct answers were rewarded.

 As computers became ubiquitous during the late 80s and early 90s, computer-based training (CBT) was the natural next step.
 An eLearning method augments individualized instruction with digital tools, capitalizing on technology’s speed, branching capability and visual display.

 Webinars became the new classroom training, using video style lectures which can be viewed by employees from the comfort of their desks.
-Unfortunately videos hierarchy, while excellent for initially training, pose difficulty for an individual hoping to brush up on material or searching for a specific term.
+Unfortunately, videos hierarchy, while excellent for initial training, pose difficulty for an individual hoping to brush up on material or searching for a specific term.

 Digital Adoption Platform (DAP)